Why Is Generosity So Difficult?

 One of the wonderful things about nature is that its existence is an act of generosity towards us that rewards us over and over just by being in it.
 One of the best parts of life for many people is being in nature or with animals in nature or as pets.
 It is one place where our generosity can express itself with little interference from intrusive thoughts about power, injustice and exploitation.

 With animals in particular we are able to feel our kindred relationship with another species and have it be a warm and nurturing experience.
-Our generosity often comes naturally.
+Their generosity often comes naturally.
 With humans not so much.

 Why Generosity Is So Important